 Get To The Point

-Whilst it may be your website, it’s doesn’t all need to be about you.
+It may be your website, but it doesn’t all need to be about you.